What can I expect during my visit?

 Do you take insurance?

 We do not accept insurance.
 Full payment is required at time of service.
 Note: More and more insurance companies are covering acupuncture services.
-If you think your health plan may cover acupuncture, we can give you an inovice for you to submit to your insurance company that has the diagnostic codes you will need to file a claim.
+If you think your health plan may cover acupuncture, we can give you a superbill (invoice) for you to submit to your insurance company that has the diagnostic codes you will need to file a claim.
+When calling your insurance carrier, be sure to ask when or how they will cover the service.
+IE, is it for pain? headaches? fertility?

 How much will my appointment cost?